 Originally, the cast & crew were signed on to film a biopic on Catherine the Great of Russia, with star Zarah Leander

-in the title role, but once war broke out between Germany and the Soviet Union, Josef Goebbels
+in the title role, but once war broke out between Germany and the Soviet Union, Joseph Goebbels

 ordered the film scrapped and the production team was told to make a film about Mary Stuart instead.
 See more

 Wo ist dein Herz?